Donders-Institute/bidscoin/docs/troubleshooting.rst

 My bidsmap is empty
 ^^^^^^^^^^^^^^^^^^^
 After running the bidsmapper, the bidseditor shows an empty bidsmap (i.e no data samples).
 The most likely cause is that the structure of your raw data repository is not understood by BIDScoin (see `data preparation <preparation.html>`__ for more info).
-Another likely cause is that the sub-/ses- prefixes need to be adjusted to your foldernames (e.g. when your ).
+Another likely cause is that the sub-/ses- prefixes need to be adjusted to your folder names (e.g. when your ).
 Install and/or add the plugin.

 My subject/session labels are wrong
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^